 With the help of the above parameters, you can easily decide how much memory would be required for your Lambda Function to run efficiently.
 To be on the safe side, you should always provision some extra memory.

-In this post, you learned how can you determine the right memory size for your Lambda Function using Amazon CloudWatch Logs Insights.
+In this post, you learned how can you determine the right memory for your Lambda function using Amazon CloudWatch Logs Insights.
 Please let me know your thoughts and feedback in the comment section below.

 Thank You ❤️